M-amir097/ipc/English.README.md

 * The user needs to link with the following libraries.
   * `libipc.so`
-* User include the library as follow
+* User includes the library as following.
   * #include <ipc.h>
-    * 後述のipc_protocol.hはipc.h内からincludeされるため、記載不要です。ipc_protocol.h described later from ipc.h (include <ipc.h>), so description is not required.
+    * ipc_protocol.h description is not required, it described later within ipc.h (include <ipc.h>).
-* The header files used as follows.
+* The header files are used as follows.
   * ipc.h
     * Declare a list of available API functions.
   * ipc_protocol.h
     * Define IPC usage types and data structures for each usage.
-* In libraries, Server and Client communicate using Unix Domain SocketF
+* In libraries, Server and Client communicate using Unix Domain Socket.
   * Generate different communication files for each usage type.
-  * By default, a communication file is generated in the execution hierarchy of Server.
+  * By default, a communication file is generated in the execution hierarchy of the Server.
   * For changing the location where generating the communication files, set the environment variable "IPC_DOMAIN_PATH"
   ```
   Example)